itsastutiii/mehfilytics/README.md

 * **Low signal level**: basic features extracted from an audio signal, which are currently the main focus of Music Information Retrieval techniques due to the limitations in capturing more complex aspects of music content.
 * **MFCC**: Mel-frequency cepstral coefficients are audio features that summarize the sound spectrum in a compact way, designed to match how humans perceive sound.
 Sound/raw audio is like a string of pressure values, comparable to an HD photo, and MFCC extracts the outline.
 Mel-freq relates to how humans hear sound (200hz and 400hz diff seems bigger than 5200hz and 5400 hz), and bends frequencies to match this perception.
 Cepstral analysis separates the overall shape of the sound (timbre) from fine details.
 * **MIR**: Music Information Retrieval refers to the extraction of information from music and its analysis.
+* Performance Regime: A recurring way the music is being performed, based on how it sounds — not what it means. i.e. a stable acoustic pattern that keeps reappearing across Qawwali performances.
 * **Taali**: rhythmic clapping that denotes beats or sections within a time cycle (Taal).
 Qawwali (and other music forms) can be based on different taal cycles, most commonly teen-taal, which has 16 beats, segmented into 4 vibhags of 4 beats each.
 * **Tabla**: percussion drum component.
 Played to match taal cycles and support taali and vocals.
 * **Features Extracted**: